Shalom House is a men’s residential rehabilitation centre, located in the heart of the Swan Valley in Perth, Western Australia.

 No matter what the resident would like to do with their life, we do our best to come along side them to make it happen.
 Whether it’s starting a business, going to TAFE, taking up an apprenticeship or completing a trade that was never finished, we believe it is possible.
 Beginning paid work depends on what a resident decides he wants to do in the future.
 We endeavour to have our residents started in their chosen field.

 The income that the resident receives while working is used help him move forward financially in his life.
 We begin to pay out their unpaid fines and past bad debts that they may have accumulated.
-We also help them get their driver’s licence, buy a car, etc. Over a few months, depending on the persons progress in the program, we increase their paid work from two days to three and then to four.
+We also help them get their driver’s licence, buy a car, etc. Over a few months, depending on the person’s progress in the program, we increase their paid work from two days to three and then to four.
 We find this gradual progression back into the workforce helps us monitor whether they are putting into practice what we are teaching them in Shalom.
-If there is reason for concern at any rate we can tapper it back to where we feel they need to be.
+If there is a reason for concern, at any rate, we can taper it back to where we feel they need to be.

-A resident in the stage two can only do up to four days a week of paid work externally and one day a week working in Shalom.
+A resident in the stage two can only do 2 days a week of paid work externally and 3 days a week working in Shalom.
 This balance provides us with an opportunity to see if they are maintaining their progress by making the right decisions and the manner in which they behave.

-Stage thee sees the resident move to five days per week paid work externally.
-We allow the resident use of their mobile phones as well as the freedom to come and go from the Shalom property as they see fit, with a 10:30pm curfew.
-All residents must return to Shalom on a nightly basis for as long as they are in the program, unless otherwise agreed.
+Stage three sees the resident move to 3 days per week paid work externally and 2 days a week working with Shalom.
+We allow the resident use of a mobile phone as well as the freedom to come and go from the Shalom property as they see fit, with a 8:30 pm curfew.
+All residents must return to Shalom on a nightly basis for as long as they are in the program unless otherwise agreed.
 This gives the resident a sense of freedom and responsibility whilst keeping them accountable to the leadership at Shalom.
 They grow in their independence whilst having people to fall back on and continue to receive guidance for all of life’s issues.

-Stage five is a three month period during which the resident moves out of all Shalom House properties, lives in the accommodation they have arranged for themselves and goes about their life independently.
-During this period of time, we retain the authority to check in with the now former resident and should doubts arise, test them for any substance use.
-In this time the residents is to demonstrate that he is ready to graduate, how well they can cope with the temptations of everyday life and how they deal with their loved ones.
+Stage five is a period during which the resident moves out of all Shalom House properties, live in the accommodation they have arranged for themselves and goes about their life independently.
+During this period of time, we retain the authority to check in with the now former resident and should doubt arise, test them for any substance use.
+In this time the residents are to demonstrate that he is ready to graduate, how well they can cope with the temptations of everyday life and how they deal with their loved ones.